Computer House / Premier Computer Services, LLC, WARRANTY ,TERMS AND SERVICES AND ACCEPTABLE USE POLICY (AUP POLICIES):

-Refund Policy: Setup fees, labor charges, domain name registration fees, SSL Certificates, Static IP addresses, offsite backup, and partial months are not refundable.
+Refund Policy: Setup fees, labor charges, email hosting, website hosting, domain name registration fees, SSL Certificates, Static IP addresses, offsite backup, and partial months are not refundable.
 No refunds are provided to customers whose accounts have been terminated due to any violation of system policies.
 No refunds are provided after thirty days of continuous use of any service we provide with no exceptions.

 Other Charges: Returned check fee: $40.00.
 Sales Taxes: At the present time, internet services are not taxable, however the one-time setup fee will be taxed at 6.875% if you are a resident of New Jersey.
 Service Agreement and Limits of Liability: Computer House / Premier Computer Services, LLC strives to provide 100% up-time for its web and mail servers.
 In the event of technical difficulties, Computer House / Premier Computer Services, LLC will perform its best efforts to resolve the difficulties in the shortest time technically and physically possible.
 Although we perform cyclical backups for up to 3 days, we cannot guarantee the ability to restore a website, databases or email.
 It is the customer’s responsibility to maintain regular backups of their websites, databases and email as well as domain renewals.